nisha06k/HR_ANALYTICS/README.md

 optimize workforce management, and foster a diverse and inclusive workplace environment.

 Key Performance Indicators (KPIs):
-Overall employess: The total number of employees in the organization.
+Overall employees: The total number of employees in the organization.
 Attrition: The number of employees who have left the organization.
 Attrition Rate: The percentage of employees who have left, indicating the attrition rate.
 Average Age: The average age of employees in the organization.